Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

    ![](media/ct17.png)

-2. Click on Recommendations, it should list out security recommendations based on Contoso Traders deployment in your environment.
+2. Click on Recommendations, it should list out security recommendations based on Gravy Traders deployment in your environment.

    ![image](media/L300-24.png)